harshithvallala/Placement_Prediction/README.md

 - status: The placement status (whether the student was placed or not).

 ## Installation

-To use this project, clone the repository to your local machine:

-bash
 git clone https://github.com/yourusername/job-placement-prediction.git
 cd job-placement-prediction

-Then, install the necessary dependencies:
+# Then, install the necessary dependencies:

-bash
 pip install -r requirements.txt

-The requirements.txt file includes all the Python libraries used in the project.
+# The requirements.txt file includes all the Python libraries used in the project.

 ## How to Use